curl/curl/docs/libcurl/opts/CURLOPT_PRE_PROXY.md

 Default is NULL, meaning no pre proxy is used.

-When you set a host name to use, do not assume that there is any particular single port number used widely for proxies.
+When you set a hostname to use, do not assume that there is any particular single port number used widely for proxies.
 Specify it!

 # PROTOCOLS